-Burry Port's harbour, once used for shipping coal from the nearby valleys is now a picturesque marina for pleasure craft.
-On either side are sandy beaches.
+Once used for shipping coal from the nearby valleys, Burry Port's harbour is now a picturesque marina for pleasure craft with sandy beaches to either side.
 Eastwards the sandy shore continues for about a mile backed by low dunes and a cycle path to Llanelli.
 To the west is a good size sandy beach, leading to a long sandy inlet backed by dunes and a cycle path to Pembrey.

 Dogs are allowed at all times on the beaches.
 Signs warn against swimming and the danger of sandbanks.